Abesuden/BioComputing/README.md

 ```

 ## sattv (Satisfiability Truth Value Problem)
   Can be found in the SAT-TruthValue folder and is used to generate nodes and connections from nucleotides.
-The output from this program will give the exact DNA sequences you need to order to work on this problem.
+The output from this program will give the exact DNA sequences you need to order to work on this problem by following **Lipton's Algorithm**.

 #### Examples of methods
 ```